kgar/foundry-vtt-tidy-5e-sheets/To Do/Dark Mode/To Do - Dark Mode.md

 ## Refine

-- [ ] Reduce duplication of colors in the themes, if possible.
-Allow specialized colors to reference other variables; think of how Kendo will create variables for specific things but will point them to more generic variables
 - [ ] Refine: rename the font-family-specific variables to something more geared to their purpose and not to the font family itself.
 - [ ] Refine: setting properties directly on root is not very Tidy of me.
 Consider using a template stylesheet in which I can replace all the contents each time with the new theme ruleset.
 See https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet/replace
 - [ ] Document it: add a readme to the theme folder that explains how to add new variables, remove variables, etc.